 In today’s internet savvy world, many look to industry leader Zillow for information.
-But the questions is, “Should I Trust Zillow to Determine My House Value in North Carolina & New Jersey?”
+But the questions is, “Should I Trust Zillow to Determine My House Value in throughout the USA?”

 Don’t trust Zillow for valuing your home.
 Here’s why.

-Should I Trust Zillow to Determine My House Value in North Carolina & New Jersey
+Should I Trust Zillow to Determine My House Value in throughout the USA

 Zillow’s Margin for Error